torservers/onionize-docker/README.md

 	docker network connect nextcloud_default onionize

-The environment variable `ONIONSERVICE_NAME` is read by `docker-gen` running in the `onionize` container, which according to its template identifies it as something that should be added to the list of hidden services in `torrc`.
+The environment variable `ONIONSERVICE_NAME` is read by `docker-gen` running in the `onionize` container, which according to its template identifies it as something that should be added to the list of onion services in `torrc`.
 It automatically uses whichever port is exposed by the container by default; if there's more than one, it uses port 80 by default but that behavior can be overridden by specifying a `ONIONSERVICE_PORT` environment variable as well.
 Containers specifying the same `ONIONSERVICE_NAME` are added to the same service.
 In this way, you can have multiple different containers providing services on different ports of the same .onion address.
 To see if it worked and to find out what .onion address was assigned, you can execute the following command:

-	docker exec onionize cat /var/lib/tor/hidden_services/<ONIONSERVICE_NAME>/hostname
+	docker exec onionize cat /var/lib/tor/onion_services/<ONIONSERVICE_NAME>/hostname

 Where `<ONIONSERVICE_NAME>` is replaced with the name you provided in the environment variable.
 This should print out a long hash followed by .onion, for instance: